Rollover Images in Emails: 23 Awesome Examples

 1. Focus on one product item on the list.

-Rollover images often have no functionality - they only serve as eye-catching elements to attract the customer’s attention and keep it for a bit of time.
+Animated rollovers often have no practical functionality - they only serve as eye-catching elements to attract the customer’s attention and keep it for a bit of time.
 It’s a good choice when you want to single out a particular product in the line.

-In this example, the hover is applied to the New Arrivals category.
-The customer only notices it if they hover over this block in the email.
+In this rollover example, the hover is applied to the New Arrivals category.
+The user only notices it if they hover over this block in the email.

 2. Show how the product looks like on a real person.